AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/text-editor.md

 With the repository cloned to your local machine and a new branch created, you can now start authoring the documentation page for your new source through the [text editor of your choice](https://experienceleague.adobe.com/docs/contributor/contributor-guide/setup/install-tools.html?lang=en#understand-markdown-editors).

 Adobe recommends that you use [Visual Studio Code](https://code.visualstudio.com/) and that you install the Adobe Markdown Authoring extension.
-To install the extension, launch Visual Studio Code, and select the **Extensions** tab from the left-navigation.
+To install the extension, launch Visual Studio Code, and then select the **Extensions** tab from the left-navigation.

 ![extension](../assets/extension.png)

-Next, enter `Adobe Markdown Authoring` into the search bar and then select **[!UICONTROL Install]** from the page that appears.
+Next, enter `Adobe Markdown Authoring` into the search bar and then select **Install** from the page that appears.

 ![install](../assets/install.png)